ARG-NCTU/dt-kv260/tutorials/09-HIL-lane-following.md

 ## KV260

-We will ssh into KV260 to launch the lane following node.
+We will SSH into KV260 to launch the lane following node.

 ### Terminal 1
 Pull the latest docker image.
 ```
-Host PC $ ssh <user_name>@10.42.0.3
+Host PC $ ssh ubuntu@10.42.0.3

 KV260 $ docker pull argnctu/dt-kv260:latest
 ```